Reon1st/Reon1st/README.md

 the projects pinned below are what i viewed as big projects I have made.

-I also plan to document and share my journey through X.
+I also plan to document and share my journey through [X].

 *<h4>Fun facts</h4>*